 But if you follow the steps which will be given in this post shortly, you should be able to open any NULL file or files, both on your smartphone, and on your computer.

-How to open NULL file or files on your smartphone
+How to open NULL file on your phone

 Follow these steps to open NULL files on your smartphone.

-- First of all, head down to the Google Play Store and download the “File Viewer” application, or simply use the link below.
+- First of all, head down to the Play Store & download the “File Viewer” application, or simply use the link below.

 - Click here to download the File Viewer application.

-- After downloading and installing the app, open it, and grant it access to your phone storage.
+- After downloading & installing the app, open it, & grant it access to your phone storage.

-- So, once found, tap on the file, and the app will open it in its appropriate format.
+- Once found, tap on the file, and the app will open it in its appropriate format.

-And that’s you get to open NULL files on a smartphone, now let’s see how we can do the same on a laptop or desktop computer or PC.
+And that’s how to open NULL files on a smartphone, now let’s see how we can do the same on a laptop or desktop computer or PC.

-How to open a NULL file on your computer
+How to open NULL file on your computer

 Now unlike on a smartphone, there’s no easy way to open a NULL file on a computer, in fact, there’s no way to do that at all.